zhousarah/azure-compute-docs/articles/service-fabric/how-to-managed-cluster-networking.md

 ## ClientConnection and HttpGatewayConnection default and optional rules
 ### NSG rule: SFMC_AllowServiceFabricGatewayToSFRP

 A default NSG rule is added to allow the Service Fabric resource provider to access the cluster's clientConnectionPort and httpGatewayConnectionPort.
-This rule allows access to the ports through the service tag 'ServiceFabric'.
+This rule allows access to the ports through the service tag `ServiceFabric`.

 >[!NOTE]
 >This rule is always added and can't be overridden.